frank-lesser/Software/heavyware.md

 ## Two ways of writing software
-And as today there were 2 ways of developing a program - the traditional write compile & test cycle & the way interpreted languages did it: you change a system by adding functionality which is immediatly available.
+And as today there were 2 ways of developing a program - the traditional write compile & test cycle & the way interpreted languages did it: you change a system by adding functionality which is immediately available.

 Smalltalk is object oriented - OO simply means you group functions with data.
 So the function name print can be reused on different data structures.
 Data-Structure + functions = Object.

 ## Evolution of C
+A good overview is [History of C++](http://www.cplusplus.com/info/history/).
+Now I am looking at the need of language improvements in order to make C more readable:

 OO is more elegant - where you need to write Date_print & Time_print in C and pass the data structure ( here a Date or a Time) usually as the first parameter - also